SainsburyWellcomeCentre/Pyper/doc/source/index.rst

 ..
-Motion_Tracking documentation master file, created by sphinx-quickstart on Tue Jun  2 19:41:30 2015.
+Pyper documentation master file, created by sphinx-quickstart on Tue Jun  2 19:41:30 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===========================================
-Welcome to Motion_Tracking's documentation!
+Welcome to Pyper's documentation!
 ===========================================